SEA-ME/ADS_Self-driving-mail-cart/README.md

 Autonomous driving technology is one of the most exciting and rapidly-evolving fields in the world of robotics and artificial intelligence.
 With the potential to revolutionize the way we move goods and people, it is an area that is ripe for exploration and experimentation.
 In this peer-to-peer educational project, participants will have the opportunity to build and compete with their own autonomous vehicles, known as PiRacers, as they learn about the technology and principles behind autonomous driving.

-Throughout the project, participants will gain hands-on experience with cutting-edge technology in the field of autonomous driving, including computer vision, machine learning, control systems, and robotics.
-They will also develop valuable skills in software engineering, project management, and teamwork as they work together to build their PiRacer and compete against each other.

-This peer-to-peer educational project is an exciting opportunity for anyone interested in autonomous driving, robotics, and technology to learn, experiment, and have fun.
-Whether you are a student, hobbyist, or professional, this project is a great way to expand your knowledge and skills, and be a part of the future of autonomous driving.
 </br>